epam/edp-install/docs/operator-guide/upgrade-edp-2.11.x-to-2.12.x.md

 # Upgrade EDP v.2.11.x to v.2.12.x

 !!!
-Warning
+Important
-    Please make a backup of your EDP environment before the upgrade procedure.
+    We suggest making a backup of the EDP environment before starting the upgrade procedure.

 This section provides the details on the EDP upgrade from the v.2.11.x to the v.2.12.x.
 Explore the actions and requirements below.